danielmurteira/spark-access2csv/README.md

 ### Docker support:

-You can also run the application if you have docker installed.
+You can also run the application with docker, alternatively.
 - Download the repository:
 ```
 git clone https://github.com/danielmurteira/spark-access2csv.git